ZENG-Yuhao/Xamarin-CrossPlatform/README.md

 # Xamarin-CrossPlatform
-Develop apps for iOS, Android, Windows Phone using c# with Xamarin framework
+Develop apps for iOS, Android, Windows Phone using C# with Xamarin framework